MikeBerry99/mikeberry-web/content/english/posts/post-2.md

 ![Gartner Hype Cycle 2022](/images/post/HypeCycle.jpg)

 I first [started discussing](https://www.meetup.com/devops-melbourne/events/237351113/) the need for a Platform Engineering team in 2017.
-After some organisation wrangling, we had the first team up and running the following year.
+After some organisational wrangling, we had the first team up and running the following year.
 Since then, the team has continued to expand in both in size and responsibility.
 This operating model started even earlier in Silicon Valley.
 In 2015 Google worked with the Cloud Native Computing Foundation (CNCF) to release Kubernetes 1.0.
 Kubernetes was heavily influenced by the Google’s [cluster management platform](https://www.youtube.com/watch?v=0W49z8hVn0k) - “Borg.”
 That same year Netflix released their own open-source project - ([Spinnaker](https://spinnaker.io/)) a continuous software delivery platform.
 Both open-source projects the result of years of effort by their respective Platform Engineering teams.

 *What exactly is a Platform Engineering team and what problems do they solve?*